plotly/dash-docs/dash_docs/chapters/dash_enterprise/application_structure/buildpacks_py.md

 ## .buildpacks

 A buildpack converts source code into a docker image.
-The Python buildpack is automatically used if a requirements.txt file is detected.
+The **Python buildpack** is automatically used if a `requirements.txt` file is detected.
 The Plotly maintained buildpack is open source and available here: https://github.com/plotly/heroku-buildpack-python.
 If there are other files in the folder like `package.json` or `Dockerfile`, then Dash Enterprise will not know which buildpack to use.
-To force Dash Enterprise to use this **Python buildpack**, create a `.buildpacks` file and set it to:
+To force Dash Enterprise to use this Python buildpack, create a `.buildpacks` file and set it to:

 ```